jacobkap/asciiSetupReader/README.md

 file extention .sps but changing it to .txt will work the same.

-To use the spss\_ascii\_reader function, all that is needed is to provide a string with the name of the dataset (the .txt) file and a string with the name of the SPSS setup file (the .sps) including the file extention.
+To use the spss\_ascii\_reader function, all that is needed is to provide a string with the name of the data set (the .txt) file and a string with the name of the SPSS setup file (the .sps) including the file extention.
 The files must be in the working directory.
-Below is an example of reading in the example dataset - the original can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/9327?q=&restrictionType%5B0%5D=Public+Use&classification%5B0%5D=NACJD.IX.*&dataFormat%5B0%5D=SPSS).
+Below is an example of reading in the example data set - the original can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/9327?q=&restrictionType%5B0%5D=Public+Use&classification%5B0%5D=NACJD.IX.*&dataFormat%5B0%5D=SPSS).

 ``` r